 CHIN1122.
 Chinese literature in the twentieth century (6 credits) This course aims to provide students with a deep understanding on the study of Chinese literature around the world in the 20th century.
 A broad range of key writers, literary works and issues will be introduced and analyzed.
 By the end of the course, students will be able to achieve multiple perspectives and profound understanding of Chinese literature around the world in the 20th century.
 Assessment: 40% coursework, 60% examination.
 CHIN1123.
-The story of Mandarin (6 credits)

-This course will introduce students to the history and origin of the historical form of Mandarin-Guanhua and examine the nature of Guanhua, or Mandarin, as well as the relationship and mutual influence between, Guanhua, or Mandarin, Putonghua and the Chinese dialects from the perspective of Sociolinguistics.
+The story of Mandarin (6 credits) This course will introduce students to the history and origin of the historical form of Mandarin-Guanhua and examine the nature of Guanhua, or Mandarin, as well as the relationship and mutual influence between, Guanhua, or Mandarin, Putonghua and the Chinese dialects from the perspective of Sociolinguistics.
+CHIN1124.
+Chinese dialects and sociolinguistics (6 credits) The course will introduce the basic issues and methodology in the research of the modern Chinese dialects.
+The focus will be on how comparative description is used to uncover clues to dialect relationship and historical development, and on the sociolinguistic implications of the dialects in relationship to each other and to modern standard Mandarin.
+Special attention will also be paid to questions of how social history, geography, and population movement affect dialect history.
+Spoken Chinese has been characterized by great diversity for most of China's history.
+This course will use the diversity of the modern Chinese dialects as a lens through which to view and understand the diversity of the Chinese languages in earlier times.
 Assessment: 100% coursework.